WynminMark/FMG-sEMG-processing/README.md

 # FMG-sEMG-processing
+[toc]
-for signal processing and muscle strength estimation
+## for signal processing and muscle strength estimation

-file input:
+## file input:
-DB data file from simplePythonWebApp;
+ - DB data file from simplePythonWebApp;
-label file from motion-guide-gui
+ - label file from motion-guide-gui